INFO490/assignments/hw8/hw8.markdown

 ### Clustering

 As you might have noticed in the previous plots, there seem to be distinct clusters in our variable space.
 Here I'll demonstrate the use of a simple clustering algorithm, *K-means*.
-I used `sklearn.cluster.KMeans` on the `X_pca` array from the previous section to find labels for each individual:
+I used `sklearn.cluster.KMeans` on the *X_pca* array from the previous section to find labels for each individual:

     rng = np.random.RandomState(490)
     kmeans = KMeans(n_clusters = 6, random_state = rng)

-Note that the number of clusters, `n_clusters`, is a parameter that will vary depending on your dataset; that is, you have to try different numbers and see which number best represents your dataset.
+Note that the number of clusters *`n_clusters*, is a parameter that will vary depending on your dataset; that is, you have to try different numbers and see which number best represents your dataset.
 When doing this, it might be helpful to create a 2-D or 3-D plot such as the following:

 ![kmeans-3d-3](kmean_3d_3.png)